 What is Cooperative Extension?

 The Cooperative Extension Service was established in 1914 in partnership with the US Department of Agriculture and the land-grant universities.
-UC Berkeley was the first land-grant institution in California and currently has about two dozen Cooperative Extension Specialists on the faculty of three departments in the College of Natural Resources.
-We conduct applied research and coordinate public outreach activities to address the needs of Californians related to water management, forests and wildfire, biodiversity conservation, pest and disease control, agriculture, climate change, community health, and nutrition.
-We are problem-solvers, catalysts, collaborators, and educators who work with communities and decision-makers to foster land stewardship.
+UC Berkeley was the first land-grant institution in California and currently has about two dozen Cooperative Extension Specialists in three departments in the College of Natural Resources.
+Specialists conduct applied research and coordinate public outreach activities to address the needs of Californians related to water management, forests and wildfire, biodiversity conservation, pest and disease control, agriculture, climate change, community health, and nutrition.
+They are problem-solvers, catalysts, collaborators, and educators who work with communities and decision-makers to foster land stewardship.

 CE Specialists at CNR

 Ellen Bruno’s research considers the effectiveness of water-related policies, which includes understanding how farmers respond to changes in water prices.
 As an extension economist, she works with state and local government agencies, as well as nonprofits and practitioners, to improve the management of California's water.

 David Zilberman is a professor of agricultural and resource economics, the cofounder and co-director of the Beahrs Environmental Leadership Program, and the director of the Master of Development Practice.
 Zilberman writes both for professional journals and the general public, and aims to integrate economic theory to real world problems in both developed and developing countries.

 Jodi Axelson’s research and extension program focuses on forest health, forest insect outbreaks, and forest recovery and resilience to disturbances.
 Her extension programming is focused on providing information to land managers and owners on insect threats to forest health, developing tools to rapidly assess forest health, and management strategies that maintain and/or enhance resilience.